magnesj/ResInsight/docs/Snapshots.md

 ## Advanced Snapshot Export  ![]({{ site.baseurl }}/images/SnapShotSaveViews.png)

-The **Advanced Snapshot Export** command is useful for exporting several images of a specified set of views while simultaniously changing some of their settings.
+The **Advanced Snapshot Export** command is useful for exporting several images of a specified set of views while simultaneously changing some of their settings.
 By using this command it is easy to document all layers of a specific model, or generate images with identical setup across several different cases.
 It is also easy to export an image for each of the timesteps in a case, or even a combination of all these parameters.

 The **Advanced Snapshot Export** is available from the **File**->**Export** menu in the **3D Main Window** Invoking the command will display the following dialog: